MIT-SPARK/Kimera-VIO-ROS/README.md

 Options for camera are ```MIT``` and ```JPL```.
 Options for distortion are ```equidistant``` and ```radtan```.

 Same goes for use offline, using the ```spark_vio_ros_mynteye_offline.launch``` file and an additional ```data``` argument with path to bagfile.

+# BSD License
+SparkVIO ROS wrapper is open source under the BSD license, see the [LICENSE.BSD](./LICENSE.BSD) file.